-- Personnel The residential appraisal staff consists of the Director of Appraisal RPA, three RPA appraisers (one being the Senior Appraiser), two full-time mappers, one senior clerk, Director of Operations/Systems Administrator RPA, and one personal property appraiser. - Data An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered to the computer.
+- Personnel The residential appraisal staff consists of four appraisers, two full-time mappers, one field assistant, one senior clerk, one "roving" clerk (assists in several departments), Director of Operations/systems administrator, and one bookkeeper/secretary. - Data An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered to the computer.
 The property characteristic data drives the application of computer-assisted mass appraisal (CAMA) under the Cost, Market and Income Approaches to property valuation.